marianafpereira/DevOps-23-24-JPE-1231845/README.md

            hg tag ca1-part2
             hg push --tags
     ```
+### Essential Mercurial Commands
+1. hg clone: Clones an existing repository.
+2. hg pull: Retrieves changes from a remote repository to the local one.
+3. hg update: Updates the working directory to a specific revision.
+4. hg branch: Creates a new branch in the repository.
+5. hg merge: Merges two branches in the repository.
+6. hg tag: Tags a specific revision in the repository.
+7. hg log: Displays the repository's history.
+8. hg status: Shows the status of the working directory.
+9. hg diff: Views the modifications made to the working directory.
+10. hg revert: Reverts changes made to the working directory.
+11. hg rollback: Undoes the last commit in the repository.
+12. hg help: Provides the help documentation for Mercurial.
+13. hg version: Shows the installed version of Mercurial.
+14. hg outgoing: Displays the changes that are ready to be pushed to a remote repository.
+15. hg incoming: Shows the changes that can be pulled from a remote repository.

 ## Conclution

 In the course of this project, I encountered a few challenges and learned several important concepts.
 One of the major difficulties I faced was related to the merging of branches.
+In the process of merging branches, I did not use the git merge --no-ff command.
+This command prevents a fast-forward merge, which occurs when the current branch hasn't diverged from the target branch being merged in.
+Instead of creating a new commit to represent the merge, Git simply moves the current branch forward until it's at the same commit as the target branch.
+By using --no-ff, the history of the feature branch is preserved before it gets integrated into the main branch, making it easier to understand the flow of changes and to revert entire features if needed.
+However, in this project, I did not use this command, which may have affected the expected outcome.
+As always, every major step should be followed by the creation of a tag and pushing it to the origin.
-Due to an error, the ramifications of the branches did not appear as expected.
-This was primarily due to the fact that I had not correctly set up the branches before merging.
-It's crucial to ensure that the branches are properly checked out and that the changes are committed before attempting to merge.
+Due to that error, the ramifications of the branches did not appear as expected.

-This helps to avoid conflicts and ensures that the changes from each branch are accurately reflected in the merged result.
 Despite these challenges, working on this project was a valuable experience.
 It provided a practical understanding of several key concepts in software development and DevOps.
 I learned about the importance of version control in managing and tracking changes to the codebase.
 Using Git, I was able to create branches for different features, commit changes, and merge these changes back into the main codebase.
 This not only helped to keep the work organized but also made it easier to track the progress of each feature.
 Furthermore, I learned about the importance of unit testing in ensuring the correct functionality of the code.
 By creating unit tests for each new field added to the Employee entity, I was able to verify that these fields were working as expected.
 This is a crucial aspect of software development as it helps to catch and fix bugs early in the development process, ensuring the reliability and quality of the code.
-In addition, I gained experience in working with Spring Boot for backend development and React for frontend development.
+In addition, I gained experience in working with Spring Boot.

+Antoher conclution i have after developing this project is that both Git and Mercurial are powerful distributed version control systems that aid developers in tracking and managing changes to their codebase.
+Git, with its extensive set of features and commands, offers a high degree of flexibility and efficiency, particularly for large projects.
+It also boasts a broader adoption, leading to a larger ecosystem of tools and integrations.
+On the other hand, Mercurial is often praised for its simplicity and straightforward command set, making it potentially more accessible for beginners or teams seeking a more streamlined workflow.
+While Git's model allows for lightweight and easily manageable branches, Mercurial adopts a slightly different approach where branches are permanent and clones are often used for feature development.
+Ultimately, the choice between Git and Mercurial depends on the specific requirements of the project, the team's familiarity with the tools, and the existing infrastructure and tooling.
+Both systems are capable of achieving the objectives outlined in this assignment, but the workflow and commands will differ.

 These frameworks are widely used in the industry and learning to work with them has been a valuable addition to my skill set.
 Overall, this project was a great opportunity to apply and deepen my understanding of these concepts.
 It was a challenging but rewarding experience that has enhanced my skills as a developer.